netdata/netdata/packaging/installer/methods/packages.md

 Visit the repository pages and follow the quick set-up instructions to get started.

+## Using caching proxies with PackageCloud repositories

+PackageCloud only provides HTTPS access to repositories they host, which means in turn that Netdata's package repositories are only accessible via HTTPS.
+This is known to cause issues with some setups that use a caching proxy for package downloads.

+If you are using such a setup, there are a couple of ways you can work around this:

+* Configure your proxy to automatically pass through HTTPS connections without caching them.
+This is the simplest solution, but means that downloads of Netdata pacakges will not be cached.
+* Mirror the respository locally on your proxy system, and use that mirror when installing on other systems.
+This requires more setup and more disk space on the caching host, but it lets you cache the packages locally.
+* Some specific caching proxies may have alternative configuration options to deal with these issues.
+You can find such options in their documentation.

 ## What's next?

 When you finish installing Netdata, be sure to visit our [step-by-step tutorial](../../../docs/step-by-step/step-00.md)